 Most of the performance evaluation of kinetic systems are carried out using simulation software.
 In particular, Grasshopper, a visual programming language for parametric modeling, is mainly used because its parametrial environment can reflect the feature of a kinetic facade motion.
 Moreover, several environmental simulation plug-ins for the Grasshopper such as Climate studio, Diva, Honeybee, Ladybug on the grasshopper environment can be directly applied to a parametric model to simulate the performance of a kinetic motion.
 Current simulation methods for the kinetic system are performed by repeating an iterative process.
 In other words, a kinetic motion is converted into several static conditions that are suitable for running simulation.
 For example, Mahmoud and Elghazi (2016) evaluated the indoor daylight conditions by the kinetic facade system through the simulation using DIVA.
 They suggested the kinetic facade system using the hexagonal units.
 In order to find an optimal condition at the specific time, they generated 10 different rotational angles from 30° to 165° with a 15° interval and compared the daylight performance of each rotational conditions.
-Wagdy, A et al.(2015) studied the kinetic performance of the kaleidocycle shape.
-In this research, they created 10 different opening ratios by controlling the rotation angle of the kaleidocycle unit from 0° to 90°.
+Wagdy, A et al.(2015) studied the kinetic performance of the kaleidocycle unit from 0° to 90°.
 By reducing the interval of the rotation angle, the accuracy of the simulation can be increased, but this approach became a time-consuming process.

 Regression analysis is a statistical technique that describes the relationship between the dependent variable to be predicted and one or more independent variables that affect the outcome.
 Energy simulations require to input many parameters for the calculation, which is a very time consuming and complex process.
 Therefore, many studies use regression analysis for predicting energy consumption due to its simplicity and accuracy.
 Korolija et al. (2013) developed a regression model to predict the annual energy consumption of UK office buildings using five different HVAC systems.
 In this study, a regression model was developed for each HVAC system, and a linear and a quadratic regression model were developed to compare the predictive performance from the regression equation.
-Asadi et al. (2014) developed a multiple linear regression model to predict the energy consumption of commercial buildings in the early design stage.
-In this research they classified the building type with 7 different forms and developed a multiple linear regression model for each building form.
-Therefore, the goal of this study is to develop a regression model that takes into account the kinetic feature of the facade system.
+Asadi et al. (2014) developed a multiple linear regression model to predict the building type with 7 different forms and developed a multiple linear regression model to the study is to develop a regression model that takes into account the kinetic feature of the facade system.
 Using Typical Meteorological Year (TMY) 1, 2, and 3 weather dataset and simulations, the study evaluates accuracy of the regression model developed from simulation data and compares the results across the three TMY weather data.